ibm-cloud-docs/discovery/element-classification.md

 }
 ```

-There are five important sections to the element:
+There are multiple important sections to the element:

-- `sentence_text` – The text that was analyzed.
+- `sentence_text` – the text that was analyzed.
-- `attributes` – An array that lists one or more attributes of the element.
+- `attributes` – this array lists one or more attributes of the element.
 Currently supported objects in the `attributes` array include `Location` (geographic location or region referenced by the element), `DateTime` (date, time, date range, or time range specified by the element), and `Currency` (monetary values and units).
 - `categories` – An array that lists the functional categories into which the identified sentence falls; in other words, the subject matter of the sentence.
 - `types`– An array that describes what the element is and whom it affects.
 It consists of one or more sets of `nature` keys (the effect of the sentence on the identified `party`) and `party` keys (whom the sentence affects).
 - `sentence`– An object that describes where the element was found in the converted HTML.
 It contains a `start` character value and an `end` character value.